Derived equivalences of twisted supersingular K3 surfaces: Twisted K3 crystals and derived equivalences

 \subsection{The twisted Mukai crystal}

 In this section we will show how to associate to a pair $(X,\alpha)$, where $X$ is a K3 surface and $\alpha\in\Br(X)[p]$, a certain K3 crystal of rank 24.
 The material in this section is essentially contained in Section 3.4 of \cite{BL17}, although with slightly different notation.
 We begin by defining the Mukai crystal associated to a K3 surface $X$, as originally introduced in \cite{LO15}.
-Let $W(1)$ denote the $F$-crystal with underlying $W$-module $W$ and Frobenius action given by $\frac{1}{p}\sigma$.
-For any $F$-crystal $M$ and integer $n$, we set $M(n)=M\otimes W(1)^{\otimes n}$.

 \begin{Definition} The \textit{Mukai crystal} of $X$ is the $W$-module

 equipped with the twisted Frobenius $\tPhi:\tH(X/W)\to\tH(X/W)$.
 We define the \textit{Mukai pairing} on $\tH(X/W)$ by